boguszjelinski/kern/HOWTORUN.md

   |----------|--------
   | db_conn | database connection string - user, password, address, port, schema
   | log_file | both buses and passengers will be logged here
+  | orders_file | a file with orders, just from & to, so that simulations are repeatable
   | cab_speed | km/h, how fast does a bus drive between stops
   | max_time | duration of request submission in minutes, simulation will take longer to complete
   | check_interval | sleep duration between iterations, which submit requests and updates both buses and passengers